Carnforth railway station: History

 Carnforth railway station was opened on 22 September 1846 by the Lancaster and Carlisle Railway (L&CR); it had a single platform and was a second-class station.
 It became a junction on 6 June 1857, when the Ulverstone and Lancaster Railway arrived from the north-west; the station served as the line's southern terminus.
 The Furness Railway took over the U&LR in 1862 and became the second major company operating to Carnforth.

 The station was enlarged during the 1870s.
 In 1880, it began receiving trains from the Midland Railway, following the commissioning of a south-to-east direct curve to the Furness and Midland Joint Railway, creating a triangular junction.

 The L&CR was taken over by the London and North Western Railway (LNWR), with the station operated under a joint management by the Furness Railway and LNWR; the Midland Railway had running powers into the station.
 Station personnel wore a uniform with the initials CJS for Carnforth: Joint Station.
 The Furness Railway erected a distinctive stone-built signal box to the north-west of the station in 1882, used until 1903, and this survives preserved as a grade II listed building.

 A major rebuilding project, including a 300-yard long platform (currently used by northbound services), started in 1938 with government funding.
 With the opening of the new platform on 3 July 1939, it brought the number of platforms in use to six.
 In 1942, the government approved the rebuilding of Carnforth MPD into a major regional railway depot; the work was completed in 1944.

 The film Brief Encounter was partly filmed at the station in February 1945.
 The station clock became a powerful icon through repeated use in the film.
+It was removed for restoration in 2020 and replaced in March 2026.